 I specialize in photography of the night sky, both still images and time-lapse movies.
 However, within the field of astrophotography I have eclectic interests, photographing everything from moonlit nightscapes with time-lapse gear, to long exposures of the Milky Way and deep-sky wonders through telescopes.
 I have travelled the world – from the Arctic to the Antarctic, from the Atlantic to the Pacific oceans – to photograph and experience total eclipses of the Sun from six continents and two oceans.

 I frequently conduct guided stargazing sessions under the night sky, for public and special interest groups, often in parks and at special events.
 I also present richly-illustrated talks suitable for all interest and age levels, touring the audience through the wonders of the night sky and the latest astronomical discoveries.
 I also lead aurora-viewing tour groups.
+The image is of me delivering a live planetarium show.

 I conduct astrophoto workshops, in formats from hour-long talks to day-long seminars.
 These cover techniques for shooting nightscapes, time-lapse movies, and images of deep-sky wonders, plus the use of Adobe Photoshop and other specialized software for processing astrophotos and time-lapse sequences.
+(Photo by George Charpentier.)

 Click on the Button to go to my Amazing Sky Blog with my latest images and information about what's up in the sky.
 Subscribe to my Blog to receive updates.